vee1e/bulk-questionnaire-upload/backend/README.md

 - **Extending:** Add new endpoints in `main.py` and corresponding logic in `services/`.
 - **Logging:** Check `metrics.txt` and logs for troubleshooting and performance analysis.
 - **CORS:** Update allowed origins in `main.py` if frontend URL changes.
+- **Error handling:** Use structured error responses with specific error types for better user experience.

 ---